Joe-Collins-1986/Hangman/README.md

    **Points - define variables:** <br>
    ![HTML Warnings](assets/readme-assets/Bugs/js/define%20variable.png)

-   Errors resolved by declaring i in the relevent for loops.
+   Errors resolved by declaring i in the relevant for loops.

    ---

    **Points - template literal syntax:** <br>
    ![HTML Warnings](assets/readme-assets/Bugs/js/esversion.png)

-   Cause by use of Font Awsome. no detriment to usage.
+   Cause by use of Font Awesome. no detriment to usage.
 Site functioning as expected, left unresolved.

    ---

    **Points - functions declared within loops referencing an outer scoped variable:** <br>
    ![HTML Warnings](assets/readme-assets/Bugs/js/functions%20declared%20within%20loops.png)

    Utilising outer scoped variables.
-No issues caused by this and maintainance is acceptable so left unresolved.
+No issues caused by this, and maintenance is acceptable so left unresolved.

    ---

    **Points - expected a conditional expression and instead saw an assignment.:** <br>
    ![HTML Warnings](assets/readme-assets/Bugs/js/conditional%20not%20assignment.png)

    Functions built with if statements, with no else option.
-No errors occuring as a result therefore left as is.
+No errors occurring as a result therefore left as is.

    ---